Urban sprawl: Low-density

 Sprawl often refers to low-density development.
-There is no precise definition of "low density," but it might commonly mean Single-family homes on large lots.
+There is no precise definition of "low density", but it might commonly mean single-family detached homes on large lots.
 Such buildings usually have fewer stories and are spaced farther apart, separated by lawns, landscaping, roads or parking lots.
 In the United States 2–4 houses per acre (5–10 per hectare) might be considered low-density while in the UK 8–12 per acre (or 20–30 per hectare) would still be considered low-density.
 Because more automobiles are used in the USA, much more land is designated for parking.
 The impact of low density development in many communities is that developed or "urbanized" land is increasing at a faster rate than the population is growing.

 Overall density is often lowered by "leapfrog development".
 This term refers to the relationship, or lack of it, between subdivisions.
 Such developments are typically separated by large green belts, i.e. tracts of undeveloped land, resulting in an overall density far lower even than the low density indicated by localized per-acre measurements.
 This is a 20th and 21st century phenomenon generated by the current custom of requiring a developer to provide subdivision infrastructure as a condition of development.
 Usually, the developer is required to set aside a certain percentage of the developed land for public use, including roads, parks and schools.
 In the past, when a local government built all the streets in a given location, the town could expand without interruption and with a coherent circulation system, because it had condemnation power.
 Private developers generally do not have such power (although they can sometimes find local governments willing to help), and often choose to develop on the tracts that happen to be for sale at the time they want to build, rather than pay extra or wait for a more appropriate location.

 Some research argues that religious ideas about how humans should live (and die) promote low-density development and may contribute to urban sprawl.